legiblenews/ios-app/README.md

 # Legible News iOS App

-Yup, this is the official iOS App for Legible News.
-It's a Turbo app, but one that tries to use SwiftUI as much as possible (as opposed to UIKit, which everybody seems to be using).
+Yup, this is the official [iOS App for Legible News](https://apps.apple.com/us/app/legible-news/id1643266439).
+It's a Turbo app, but one that uses SwiftUI as much as possible (as opposed to UIKit, which everybody seems to be using).

 ## Getting Started

-To run this application, boot the [server](https://github.com/legiblenews/server), point the URLs to it, and then build the thing.
+To run this application, boot the [server](https://github.com/legiblenews/server), change the `ROOT_URL` in "Build Settings" to point to your local development server.

+## Why not use UIKit?

+The short answer; I like the conciseness of SwiftUI and want to use it to build Hybrid web applications.
+I've published the source code of the project so others can critique my approach and hopefully offer input how how to improve it.

+The ultimate goal is SwiftTurbo library that hopefully makes its way into the official repo, giving myself and others in the Rails community more choices on how to build iOS apps that work with Turbo.

 ## Dependencies